omonubi/ACKS-by-omonubi/README.md

 ## Journal Tab
 This tab contains text area fields for tracking additional character information, such as background, appearance, languages, etc. It is also used to log XP and apply prerequisite bonuses to that XP.

+### How to Work with Experience Points
+- ACKS II uses an "adventure"-based experience points system.
+While the precious definition of an "adventure" is left to the GM, the XP awards system only gives earned XP to characters once the "adventure" ends and they have returned to "civilization" (i.e., a settlement).
+- Use the Experience Log repeating list to award XP at the conclusion of each "adventure".
+- The Bonus % is *not* automatically pulled from their current bonus on the Overview tab, since its possible that character injury, aging, attribute score alteration, etc., could change this during the character's lifetime.

 | Field | Variable(s) | Type | Description |
 | --- | --- | --- | --- |